WCW Power Plant: Training style and legacy

 Wrestling manager Jim Cornette published a blog on his website in 2015, which read in part, "The Power Plant was another school notorious for their 'conditioning' drills where guys would do calisthenics until they puked and take lots of bumps, and they even had a trainer that had a 'drill sergeant' gimmick, an underneath wrestler named Dewayne Bruce [...]
 The Power Plant was also known for turning out very few actual star wrestlers who stood the test of time and ever worked anywhere but WCW."

 WCW Power Plant founder Jody Hamilton wrote in his autobiography, Assassin: The Man Behind the Mask, "The Power Plant was one of the highlights of my career.
 I lived for that school."
 According to Hamilton, WCW management often ignored his input when it came to Power Plant trainees.

 Bret Hart, who was forced to retire when a stiff kick from Power Plant graduate Bill Goldberg tore a muscle in his neck and gave him post-concussion syndrome, blamed the end of his career on the Power Plant training regime, saying "I don't think it was a priority to protect your opponent."

 Kaz Hayashi, who wrestled in WCW from 1997 to 2001, has a finishing move known as the Power Plant (a modified over-the-shoulder back-to-belly piledriver), which is named after the training facility.

 After WWF (now WWE) purchased certain WCW assets in 2001, the Power Plant was shuttered.
 Former lead trainer DeWayne Bruce opened a wrestling school known as the Super Power Plant in Jasper, Georgia, which was operated in conjunction with James Adams' Superior Wrestling promotion.
 Some of the WCW Power Plant trainers, including Jody Hamilton and Paul Orndorff, joined the WWA4 Pro Wrestling School staff in Atlanta following the WWF purchase.
 Bruce joined the training staff of WWA4 after his school closed.
 WWA4 is still in operation today.

+In 2013, WWE opened the WWE Performance Center in Orlando, Florida, replacing its former Florida Championship Wrestling training facility.